Skip to Content

 At the Refreshment port by the Canada pavilion, specials include a coquito soft-serve in a waffle cone, which you can get topped with spiced rum, turkey poutine with turkey, gravy, cranberry relish, and crispy onions, and a selection of wintery beverages.

-Also near Port of Entry is Holiday Sweets & Treats where you can get a variety of delicious holiday beverages, like hot cocoa, chocolate peppermint shake, and a variety of Christmas-y beers.
+Holiday Sweets & Treats is your go-to spot for delicious holiday beverages, like hot cocoa, chocolate peppermint shake, and a variety of Christmas-y beers.

 Closeup of a Black & White cookie on a plate.